 At the present time, we do not believe that any of the Australian banks have the geographic spread or capacity to provide a true International banking experience to Australian expatriates.
 The exceptions are expatriates in New Zealand, PNG and some countries in the South Pacific where some Australian banks retain a retail presence - and in South East Asia and China where ANZ has a small footprint, although not always as a retail bank.

 You have a very wide choice of large, global financial institutions that are experienced in dealing with expatriates and often have dedicated units or "Clubs" to deal with their specific requirements.
 Unless you have a specific need that can only be met by Australian banks we think that broader, more competitive services are usually available elsewhere.
 We also remain disappointed by the lack of support Australian banks provide for Australian expatriates offshore - often limiting their services to individuals who meet their (very) "high net worth" criteria.

 Two banks we would mention at this juncture, of which we have had some personal experience, include:

 In terms of HSBC, you can open an account with the bank in Australia and, if you have been a customer for a reasonable period, this may accelerate the opening of accounts elsewhere in the bank's network.
-We strongly suggest however that you carefully consider the alternatives to using either bank for foreign exchange transfers - HSBC in particular can be very expensive in terms of fees and exchange rates unless you are a Premier client.
-No bank should be used unless their system shows at what rate exactly your currency will be exchanged on transfer and the applicable fees.
+We strongly suggest however that you explore other services outside the banks in terms of any foreign currency transfers - banks can be extraordinarily expensive, both in terms of the exchange rates applied and fees.